jstrat1618/MontyPythonTextGeneration/README.md

 # Text Recommender
-The purpose of this project is simply to use some of the freely available text to build a text recommendar system.
+The purpose of this project is to create a simple text recommender based on Monty Python and the Holy Grail.
+You can run try it out by running the text_recommender/app.py.